aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ![](images/service-connect-cloudmap-empty.png)

-You will also find access to AWS Cloud Map Namespaces in the [new AWS ECS Console](https://console.aws.amazon.com/ecs/v2/namespaces) under Namespaces on the left hand side.
+You will also find access to AWS Cloud Map Namespaces in the [new Amazon ECS Console](https://console.aws.amazon.com/ecs/v2/namespaces) under Namespaces on the left hand side.
 Below is an example:

 ![](images/ecs-namespaces.png)